 Whether you are a thrill-seeker looking for your next adventure, a history buff interested in ancient civilisations or budding conservationist eager to learn more, there are plenty of traveller’s treasures to discover whilst volunteering in Peru!
 From exploring the snow-capped Andes Mountains, visiting giant sand dunes in Huacachina, taking in dramatic landscapes whilst trekking through the Colca Canyon, to absorbing local culture whilst wandering the cobbled streets of beautiful Cusco.

 You can get involved in our Amazon conservation project based in the heart of the jungle, helping to research ecosystems and conserve the rainforest through sustainable community projects.
-Alternatively, get stuck in with supporting community education and children’s day care projects, helping to improve the welfare and education for children who are living in extreme poverty, building a strong foundation for brighter futures.

 Climate wise, Peru is a huge country and the weather varies considerably depending on whether you are based on the coast, in the highlands or in the amazon rainforest.
 Cities such as Arequipa and Huaraz both have fairly consistent climates with highs of around 23°C and lows of 9°C each month and are typically dry throughout the year.
 In contrast, the Manu rainforest region has a tropical climate with daily temperatures around 20-30°C, with wet season from October to March.
 Volunteers are needed all year round in Peru.